 The Sponsor established the Trust and generally oversees the performance of the Trustee and the Trust's principal service providers but does not exercise day-to-day oversight over the Trustee and such service providers.
 The Sponsor may direct the Trustee to employ one or more other custodians in addition to or in replacement of the Custodian, provided that the Sponsor may not appoint a successor custodian without the consent of the Trustee if the appointment has a material adverse effect on the Trustee's ability to perform its duties.
-To assist the Sponsor in marketing the Shares, the Sponsor has entered into a marketing agent agreement with the Marketing Agent (the "Marketing Agent Agreement").
+To assist the Sponsor may compensate its affiliates for providing marketing agent agreement with the Marketing Agent (the "Marketing Agent Agreement").
 The Sponsor may compensate its affiliates for providing marketing and other services to the Trust without any additional cost to the Trust.
 The Sponsor maintains a public website on behalf of the Trust, containing information about the Trust and the Shares, including a listing of the gold bars held by the Trust.
-The internet address of the Trust's website is www.spdrgoldshares.com.
-This internet address is only provided here as a convenience to you, and the information contained on or connected to the Trust's website is not considered part of this prospectus.
+The internet address of the Trust's website is not considered part of this prospectus.
 The Marketing Agent has sub-licensed the use of the registered mark "SPDR" to the Sponsor for use by the Trust.